Meet the National Committee

 Ed is senior vice president for Rolls-Royce North America in Washington, D.C., specializing in government relations.
 Prior to joining Rolls-Royce, Ed served two terms as a U. S. Representative of Indiana’s 7th District.
 During his congressional tenure, Ed served as a member of the House Judiciary Committee, the House Transportation and Infrastructure Committee, the House Small Business Committee, and as the Assistant Majority Whip with extensive service as Speaker pro tempore.

-Ed serves on the executive board of the Crossroads of America Council, the National Order of the Arrow Committee, and is chairman of the Scouting Alumni Association.
+Ed serves on the executive board of the Crossroads of America Council, the National Order of the Arrow Committee, and is chairman of Scouting Alumni and Friends.
 He is a Silver Buffalo Award recipient and has received the Distinguished Eagle Scout Award and National Alumnus of the Year Award.

 - Irving, TX